SAFETAG/SAFETAG/docs/adids_content.md

 - Practices for results cature
 - Practices for displaying results
 - Incident response for this audit type
-- connecting results to the threats identified
+- connecting results to the needs identified
 - Translating results to various audiences

   * Deepening